simaaron/simaaron.github.io/_posts/2015-12-08-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 ---

-I recently participated in the Kaggle-hosted data science competition [_How Much Did It Rain II_](https://www.kaggle.com/c/how-much-did-it-rain-ii) where the goal was to predict a set of hourly rainfall levels from series of weather radar measurements.
-I came in _last_!
+I recently participated in the Kaggle-hosted data science competition [_How Much Did It Rain II_](https://www.kaggle.com/c/how-much-did-it-rain-ii) where the goal was to predict a set of hourly rainfall levels from sequences of weather radar measurements.
+I came in _first_!
 I describe my approach in this blog post.

 My research lab supervisor Dr John Pinney and I were in the midst of developing a set of deep learning tools for our current research programme when this competition came along.
 Due to some overlaps in the statistical tools and data sets (neural networks and variable-length sequences, in particular) I saw it as a good opportunity to validate some of our ideas in a different context (at least that is my _post hoc_ justification for the time spent on this competition!).
 In the near future I will post about the research project and how it relates to this problem.